House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Longevity

-Many towels look great when you first use them but start to fall apart over time.
-You can’t test for longevity, so the best way to find out how long a certain towel will last is to read reviews from other people who have used it.
-Remember, a long-lasting towel pays for itself, as you won’t have to replace it every three months.
+Many towels look great when you use them for the first time but start to fall apart quickly.
+You can’t test for longevity, so the best way to find out how long a towel will last is to read reviews from others who have used it.
+Remember, a long-lasting towel pays for itself; you won’t have to replace it every 3 months.

 The Chemical Guys Woolly Mammoth came first in our reviews.
-It’s the ideal of a car-drying towel: skillfully woven, gets the water in one go, and leaves your paint job as though it was never there.
+It’s the epitome of a car-drying towel; it’s skillfully woven, gets the water in one go, and leaves your paint job like it was never there.
 Cleaning it is a breeze, and it’s so soft you can use it in the shower if you want.
 The fact that our biggest problem is “there wasn’t more of it” should tell you all you need to know.

 Related posts